somthecoder/PiTunes/README.md

   Clone this repo on to the Pi.
 Go to your Spotify premium account and create a developer account with client id and secret along with the redirect uri.
 Create a .env file and in json format, input in these things.
 On a separate device with browser access, run the auth_comp.py script and then the command ```scp .cache pi@ip_address:repo_path``` to transfer the unique cache file to the Pi.
 Ensure your speaker and microphone are connected to the Pi.<br>
   Given the instructions on [the Spotifyd documentation](https://docs.spotifyd.rs/installation/index.html) and the [Spotifyd releases page](https://github.com/spotifyd/spotifyd/releases), find your right release and follow the underneath the Architecture section.
 You should then be able to run Spotifyd.

+## Usage:
+  Create a venv and install the appropriate requirements for the python scripts.
+Have 3 terminals open.
+On the first, run the command ```spotifyd --no-daemon```.
+On the second, run ```record_input.py``` and on the third, run ```play_song.py```.
+You can ignore the first and third terminals.
+On the second one, whenever you want to play a song, you will press the enter key and have 5 seconds to speak a song name into the microphone.
+After that, the song should play within a couple seconds and you can enjoy some music.